WHY PARENT COACHING IS THE GAME-CHANGER IN TODDLER SPEECH THERAPY

 When most people imagine speech therapy, they picture a child working individually with a speech therapist sitting one-on-one with a therapist at a table, practicing words and sounds in a quiet room.
 While these sessions are important, there’s another key piece of the puzzle that can be even more impactful: parent coaching.
 In fact, research repeatedly shows that when parents play an active role in therapy, their children tend to progress more quickly and maintain their progress over the long run.
+If you’re unsure whether your child’s communication is developing as expected, you can read more about early signs of speech delay in toddlers here.

 As a speech therapist, I’ve seen firsthand that empowering parents is one of the most powerful strategies we can use.
 That’s why parent coaching is at the heart of effective speech therapy.
 It supports your child’s progress at every stage of their journey.